juliamatlab/mexjulia/README.md

 You will be prompted to select a `julia` executable.
 Once you have done so, `jlconfig` will:
  1. interrogate your system for settings,
- 2. build the `jlcall` MEX function from source,
+ 2. write a `jlconfig.mat` file containing information necessary to properly initialize `jlcall`,
- 3. write a `jlconfig.mat` file containing information necessary to properly initialize `jlcall`,
+ 3. build the `jlcall` MEX function from source,
  4. add the `jlcall/m` directory to your MATLAB path.

 ### Simple uses of `jlcall`

 The `jlcall` project provides `Jl.m`, which contains a high-level interface to the `jlcall` MEX function.
-Aside from hiding the gory details needed to properly initialize the Julia runtime, `Jl.m` provides two generally useful member functions.
+Aside from hiding the details of Julia runtime initialization, `Jl.m` provides some useful member functions.

 #### `Jl.eval`

-Using `Jl.eval`, one can evaluate arbitrary Julia expressions captured in MATLAB strings:
+Using `Jl.eval`, one can evaluate Julia expressions captured in MATLAB strings:

 ```
 >> Jl.eval('2+2')